On this page

 Note

 If you are working with animation layers, the offset control needs to be added to the current layer before you can set keys on it.
-In the animation layers pane, click the layer and select Add Selected Controls to Layer.
+Select the offset control, go to the animation layers pane, click the layer, and select Add Selected Controls to Layer.

 After animating the offset control